KaliaHayes/kaliahayes.com-analog/src/content/blogs/supabase-angular-spotify-auth.md

 ### Configure the Supabase Service

 Now, the fun begins!
 We’ll begin by setting up our Supabase service.
-You may view the [source code](https://github.com/KaliaHayes/supabase-angular-spotify-auth/blob/main/src/app/services/supabase.service.ts) for our service, but keep in mind that the source code does not contain most of the in-line comments you will see below. 😄
+You may view the <a href="https://github.com/KaliaHayes/supabase-angular-spotify-auth/blob/main/src/app/services/supabase.service.ts" target="_blank">source code</a> for our service, but keep in mind that the source code does not contain most of the in-line comments you will see below. 😄

 First, add all necessary imports, interfaces, and define our service variables which we will use throughout the service: